Contributed By Duensing Kippen, Ltd.

 Although sometimes financed by private equity, commercial real estate transactions in Thailand are most commonly financed by loans made by banks.
 The terms of such bank loans vary depending on the property, the type of development project, the borrower’s history and reputation, any available guarantee (and in such case, the guarantor’s standing) and the lenders’ preferences.
 The loan may be made all at once or provided via a draw-down facility.
 Interest may be fixed or variable.

 Thailand recently enacted a formal real estate investment trust (REIT) structure.
 Thailand’s REIT is similar to what is found under the same name elsewhere, eg, the United States.
-REITs in Thailand are listed on the stock exchange of Thailand and although they initially had a slow start, they are picking up momentum and are now providing a modernised financing vehicle for large-scale commercial real estate investments in Thailand.
+REITs in Thailand are listed on the stock exchange of Thailand and although they initially got off to a slow start, they are picking up momentum and are now providing a modernised financing vehicle for large-scale commercial real estate investments in Thailand.

 Typical security provided by commercial real estate developers to their lenders includes one or more of the following: mortgage, pledge, business collateral, assignment, and guarantee.